lucidsoftware/neo-sbt-scalafmt/README.md

 disablePlugins(ScalafmtCorePlugin)
 ```

+## Formatting project/*.scala

+If you wish to format Scala build files in project/, configure the meta-build, by adding sbt-scalafmt to
+project/project/plugins.sbt, and configuring it in project/plugins.sbt.

 ## Implementation details

 Scalafmt artifacts are downloaded with a scalafmt Ivy configuration added to each project.
 Scalafmt classes are loaded